 So, I started to communicate with Salmon every morning through WhatsApp.
 Sometimes we use text and sometimes we use video.
 The first time we used video, he introduced me to the orphans.
 They don’t speak English but they were jumping up and down waving and saying hello Mr. Bollig.
 My heart was hooked.

 Salmon has the most beautiful smile.
 He and the people God put under his care are considered to be of a lower cast than the rich Hindus who surround their neighborhoods.
-They live in conditions that are even less than than what we call poverty in America.
-And, they are more in love with the Lord than I’ve seen in our churches.
+They live in conditions that are far less than what we call poverty in America.
+And, they are more in love with the Lord than I’ve seen in our most of our churches.
 The Lord Jesus is all they have.

 After getting to know Salmon and the children through video calls, I am confident God has shown me what he wants me to do with Salmon.
 Now I am searching for His answer to how.

 My prayers for these new friends go something like this, “Lord, thank you for showing me that Salmon’s ministry is legitimate and that he contacted me because of Your divine guidance.
 I can see that this is another close call.
 A call for me to develop a close relationship with Salmon, the widows, the orphans and the church leaders in Nayakampalli.
 Direct Jennifer and me and show us how you want us to help.
 If you want me to visit, provide a trip to India or a neighboring country through my work.
 If you want us to give financially, show us where the money should come from.
 If you are asking me to just pray for now, then wake me as often as You want and put the people of Our Father’s Home Ministries on my heart.
 We are willing to be a conduit between heaven and earth for Your love and providence to flow through as You give the people under Salmon’s care a glimpse of the kingdom on earth as it is in heaven.”